Muscovy Company: 18th century on

-St. Andrew's and the company headquarters (called the Old English Yard), were built during the reign of Ivan IV, and are not far from the Moscow Kremlin.
-In 1994 they were visited by Queen Elizabeth II.
+St. Andrew's Church and the company headquarters (called the Old English Yard), were built during the reign of Ivan IV, and are not far from the Moscow Kremlin.
+In October 1994 they were visited by Queen Elizabeth II (State visit by Elizabeth II to Russia during the presidency of Boris Yeltsin.
+The visit marked a crucial time in Russia's history after the Dissolution of the Soviet Union.